-1880s area has a cheque from the 'Ashburton Bank', mourning stationery, receipts from L B Varder, J Clymo, Charles Skinner and Samuel Chalk, a ticket from John Burston, and a telegram from H B Wrey.
+1880s area has a receipt for the Lighting and Watching rate, a cheque from the 'Ashburton Bank', mourning stationery, receipts from L B Varder, J Clymo, Charles Skinner and Samuel Chalk, a ticket from John Burston, and a telegram from H B Wrey.

 area has a horse brass associated with the Langler family, a cheque

-from the Devon and Cornwall Banking Company, Ashburton Branch and a
+from the Devon and Cornwall Banking Company, Ashburton Branch, a prize book from the Practical School of Agriculture and a

 has an In Memoriam card, sale particulars and searches connected with